kp-dhvani/qantas-demo/README.md

 yarn lint      # using yarn

 # Watch mode for tests
-npm test -- --watch    # using npm
+npm test    # using npm
 # OR
-yarn test --watch     # using yarn
+yarn test     # using yarn
 ```